octran/InterviewGoodies/README.md

+#InterviewGoodies

-#Welcome to my code repository for solving coding interview questions in Java!
+Welcome to my code repository for solving coding interview questions in Java!

 I am continually learning new topics and ways to solve problems, so I figured coding them out and adding them to git will hopefully help me retain the knowledge I have learned and possibly help someone else also.
 If anything, I can always look back and see the solution :).